simplesamlphp/simplesamlphp-module-webauthn/docs/webauthn.md

 The implementation does not request any client extensions.
 The specification gives implementations a policy choice on what to do if a client sends extensions
-anyway: this implementation chose to then fail the registration.
+anyway: this implementation chose to then fail the registration/authentication.

 The implementation supports the attestation formats "none" and "packed / x5c".
 Other attestation formats lead to a registration failure.